JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/circles_conics.md

 Each circle actually gives 2 solutions, one with $r$ and one with $-r$.
 One solution was labeled singular.
 The solution count with $(366+2)/2=184$ is correct.

-The next step is exploring the solution space.
-In particular, we wish to know how many real solutions are possible.
 We make a random experiment by sampling 200 instances of the above system and counting the real solutions.

 ```julia
   number_of_real_solutions = zeros(200)